eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Participant profiles
 --------------------

-Participant profiles allow you to declare :ref:`participantconfiguration` from an XML file.
-The configuration options for the participant belongs to the ``<rtps>`` label.
+Participant profiles allow declaring :ref:`participantconfiguration` from an XML file and the configuration options for the participant belongs to the ``<rtps>`` label.
 The attribute ``profile_name`` will be the name that the ``Domain`` will associate to the profile in order to load it as shown in :ref:`loadingapplyingprofiles`.